kstenerud/iOS-Universal-Framework/README.md

 The real framework is real in every sense of the word.
 It is a true static framework made by re-introducing specifications that Apple left out of Xcode.

-In order to be able to build a real framework project, you must modify Xcode's specification files, which may not be desirable, or even possible due to restrictions your organization may place upon development environments.
+In order to be able to build a real framework project, you must install an xcspec file off your home dir (as of Mk 7 you no longer need to modify Xcode).

-Also, if you are releasing a project that builds a real framework, anyone who wishes to **build** that framework must modify their Xcode as well (via the install script in this distribution).
+If you are releasing a **project** (rather than the built product) that builds a real framework, anyone who wishes to **build** that framework must install the xcspec file (using the install script in this distribution) so that their Xcode can understand the target type.

-If all you're doing is distributing the fully built framework, and not the framework's project, then the end user doesn't need to modify Xcode.
+Note: If all you're doing is distributing the fully built framework, and not the framework's project, then the end user doesn't need to install anything.

 I've submitted a report to Apple in the hopes that they'll update the specification files in Xcode, but that could take awhile.